hanhdt/esp32-flash-tool/README.md

 ## Dependencies install

+- Node v14.19.1
+- Python v2.7
-ESP32 Flash Tool depends on pySerial version 3.0 or newer for serial communication with the target device.
+- ESP32 Flash Tool depends on pySerial version 3.0 or newer for serial communication with the target device.
 Hence, you should install `Python` before start run the app.

 To install pySerial manually by running something like: